The Titan Missile Museum

 The launch keys were in the top section of this file cabinet.
 There are two simple locks on the cabinet.
 One for each of the two crewmen that are required to launch the missile.

 The launch keys were in the top section of this file cabinet.
-There are two simple locks on the cabinet.
-One for each of the two crewmen that are required to launch the missile.
-Each keyhole was far enough apart that one person couldn’t operate both keys at exactly the same time to initiate the launch sequence.
+The cabinet had two simple locks, one for each of the two crewmen required to launch the missile.
+Each keyhole was far enough apart that one person couldn’t operate both keys simultaneously to initiate the launch sequence.

 These displays and launch stations have the same equipment that was in the launch control room for a NASA Gemini space launch.

 The Titan Missile Museum is the only intact Titan II complex open to the public.
-Some of the 54 silos were destroyed or filled in, others were sold as scrap and a few are privately owned.
+Some of the 54 silos were destroyed or filled in, others were sold as scrap, and a few are on private property.

 The launch control room in the control center inside the Titan Missile silo.